All About Alternative Credit

 If your credit file could use a little help, your AMP Credit Report may help to offset negative history, showing the creditor a more complete picture of your credit history by highlighting your verified history of on-time payments, especially if your monthly financial obligations are from sources that are considered mainstream throughout the financial industry.
 Especially in today’s economic climate, bad things happen to good people.
 By using your alternative credit file to show a more complete credit profile, your creditor may better understand the circumstances which created that bad mark against your traditional credit file.

 Your AMP Credit Report is laid out in an industry standard format that creditors are familiar with.
 It can be used by the creditor in underwriting and accessed electronically for credit scoring or other purposes.
-You are entitled to use your AMP Credit Report as a stand alone report, or as a supplement to the bill payments contained in your Equifax, Experian, and TransUnion credit reports; and by law, a creditor MUST consider your AMP Credit Report on your request.
+You are entitled to use your AMP Credit Report as a stand alone report, or as a supplement to the bill payments contained in your Equifax, Experian, and TransUnion credit reports.

 Do all creditors use alternative credit information?